markjprice/cs8dotnetcore3/dotnet5.md

 </Project>
 ```
-For the CalculatorUnitTests project, the additional NuGet packages should use the Preview 1 versions, as shown in the following markup:
+For the `CalculatorLibUnitTests` project, the additional NuGet packages should use the Preview 1 versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">